 When making a brothy soup like chicken noodle, you cook the pasta separately and then add it to the finished soup.
 This keeps the starch from thickening the soup.
 If you want thickened soup, cook the pasta right in the soup, allowing the starches to leach into the broth, adding body and thickness.

 Examples: African Peanut Soup (uses rice as well as peanut butter as a thickener) Split Pea Soup (as the peas cook, the released starches help to thicken the soup)

-This sounds like a strange way to thicken a soup, but baked bread is really nothing more than starch and protein, both of which are good thickeners.
-Plus, it’s an excellent way to use up day-old bread.
+This sounds like a strange way to thicken a soup, but baked bread is nothing more than starch and protein, both suitable thickeners.
+Plus, it's an excellent way to use up day-old bread.
 To use bread to thicken a soup, puree it with some of the soup and then whisk it in.
-If you do want to add a bit of flavor, use an herb bread.
+If you do want to add a bit of flavor, use herb bread.
 Of course, make sure that the herbs in the bread complement the soup you are making.
 You can even toast the bread to bring out some caramelized flavor notes.

-When making a thickened soup at home, don’t hesitate to combine two or more methods of thickening.
-Just keep in mind the flavor of the soup you are thickening and use techniques that will complement it.
-Consider these ways to combine thickeners in a soup.
+When making a thickened soup at home, don't hesitate to combine two or more thickening methods.
+Just keep in mind the flavor of the soup you are thickening and use techniques that complement it.
+For example, consider these ways to combine thickeners in a soup.

-- Start with a roux and then puree all or part of the soup to further thicken. – Basic Corn Soup Spicy Corn Soup
+- Start with a roux and then puree all or part of the soup to thicken it further. - Basic Corn Soup Spicy Corn Soup

 - Start with a roux and finish with a slurry. - Fish Chowder